4th of July Fireworks at Magic Island and Ala Moana: Family Logistics, Best Viewing Spots, What to Pack

 Hawaii's biggest 4th of July fireworks show happens at Magic Island.
 Here is exactly where to park, where to sit, and what to pack to survive the 30,000-person crowd with kids.

 Magic Island on the 4th of July is Hawaii's biggest fireworks show, drawing more than 30,000 people to a single grassy peninsula at the western end of Ala Moana Beach Park.
-The fireworks are launched from a barge offshore, the show runs about 25 minutes, and it is one of the only mainland-style fireworks experiences you can have in Hawaii.
-With kids, this event requires some serious planning.
+The fireworks are launched from a barge offshore.
+The show runs about 25 minutes.
+It is one of the only mainland-style fireworks experiences you can have in Hawaii.
+With kids, this event takes some serious planning.
 Here is exactly how to do it.

 The Event Overview

-The Magic Island 4th of July fireworks show is sponsored by Ala Moana Center and runs from a barge in Mamala Bay, just offshore from Magic Island Lagoon.
-Showtime is 8:30 p.m. (sunset is around 7:15 in early July, so the sky is fully dark by 8:15).
-The show is choreographed to a music broadcast that plays from speakers on the beach and on KSSK 92.3 FM if you want to listen in your car.
+The Magic Island 4th of July fireworks show is sponsored by Ala Moana Center and fired from a barge in Mamala Bay, just offshore from Magic Island Lagoon.
+Showtime is 8:30 p.m.
+Sunset is around 7:15 in early July, so the sky is fully dark by 8:15.
+Live music and a DJ run through the afternoon at Ala Moana Center stages.

-This is a free event, but it is by far the most crowded fireworks viewing experience on Oahu.
-By 5 p.m. the entire grassy area on Magic Island is covered with blankets, by 6 p.m. the parking lots are full, and by 7 p.m. the only way in is by foot or bike.
+This is free, but it is by far the most crowded fireworks viewing on Oahu.
+By 5 p.m. the entire grassy area on Magic Island is covered with blankets.
+By 6 p.m. the parking lots are full.
+By 7 p.m. the only way in is on foot or bike.

 When and Where

-The viewing area extends all along Ala Moana Beach Park, but Magic Island Lagoon and the western tip of the peninsula have the best vantage point because the fireworks barge is anchored offshore from there.
-The further east you go (toward Magic Island playground or even toward Kakaako Waterfront Park), the smaller and more distant the fireworks will appear.
+The viewing area extends along all of Ala Moana Beach Park, but Magic Island Lagoon and the western tip of the peninsula have the best vantage point because the barge is anchored offshore from there.
+The further east you go (toward Magic Island playground or even Kakaako Waterfront Park), the smaller and more distant the fireworks will appear.

 Best Viewing Spots